Vinihero1/Vinihero1/README.md

 - 👋 Hi, I’m Vinicius
-- 👀 I’m interested in front end
+- 👀 I’m interested in  developer front end
-- 🌱 I’m currently learning Java script, css3 e HTML 5
+- 🌱 I’m currently learning React, Type Script
 - 💞️ I’m looking to collaborate on comunity
 - 📫 How to reach me